MisaOgura/MRNet/README.md

 $ conda activate mrnet
 ```

+Don't forget to activate it!
 The `mrnet` environment should have everything you need to run the code.

 ### 2. Download data